EspressoSystems/composables-xchain-mint/EspressoISM-doc/README.md

 4. .env file filled with (see contracts/env.example):
   a.
 HYPERLANE_TOKEN_ADDRESS - hyperlane native/ERC20 token (has same address on source/destination chain)
   b.
 XCHAIN_AMOUNT_WEI - amount of native tokens that need to be sent in WEI
   c.
-TOKENS_RECIPIENT - syntetic tokens receiver on destination chain
+TOKENS_RECIPIENT - synthetic tokens receiver on destination chain

 Go to /contracts folder and run in terminal: